Arts Society Feature Q and A 16th May 2019 - see theartsociety.org Arts News and Features. My life in Art: John Francis

 John has conducted several research projects on pedagogy which have been presented at a wide range of Universities and Conferences in the UK including, University College London, LSE, Imperial College and Kings College, London.

-Last year John was invited by ADFAS (Australian Decorative Fine Arts Society) to Lecture on the ‘Cook Lecture tour circuit’ from Melbourne to Queensland.
+In 2018 John was invited by ADFAS (Australian Decorative Fine Arts Society) to Lecture on the ‘Cook Lecture tour circuit’ from Melbourne to Queensland.

 John was accredited as a Lecturer by the Arts Society (UK) in November 2017.